Dxhxm88/vimigo-REST-Api-Assessment/README.md

 -   [] You are required to do CRUD functions using User Model (`[POST]/login` & `[POST]/register` is not considered as part of CRUD)
 -   [] The CRUD functions need to be **REST API**
--   [] Your API can only be accessed if the user is authenticated through **Laravel Passport** -[] All of your inputs need to be validated.
-You need to use **Laravel Form Request Validation** -[] Your `[GET]/api/users` able to filter by name and email, and the response must have pagination.
+-   [] Your API can only be accessed if the user is authenticated through **Laravel Passport**
+-   [] All of your inputs need to be validated.
+You need to use **Laravel Form Request Validation**
+-   [] Your `[GET]/api/users` able to filter by name and email, and the response must have pagination.
-    -[] when retrieving the data, only need to show name and email using **Laravel API Resource**.
+-   [] when retrieving the data, only need to show name and email using **Laravel API Resource**.
-    -[] You also need to have an API to import excel/csv files to do bulk Create, Update and Delete users.
+-   [] You also need to have an API to import excel/csv files to do bulk Create, Update and Delete users.
--   [] The project progress can be tracked using any version-control system (e.g: Upload in GitHub) -[]You MUST save all of the requests and responses as a Postman collection, and include the Postman JSON link in your `README.md`
+-   [] The project progress can be tracked using any version-control system (e.g: Upload in GitHub)
+-   []You MUST save all of the requests and responses as a Postman collection, and include the Postman JSON link in your `README.md`

 ## Installation